scott-paige/hello_world/README.md

-# How to Deploy a Hello World App using Concourse and PCF
+# Deploying an app to PCF using Concourse

 This is a simple project to show how to use Concourse and PCF to deploy a Hello World application.
 I made a simple Flask app that returns hello world for this, however you can use any language to do this.